hyperledger-archives/quilt/jackson-datatypes/README.md

 # Jackson Datatypes
-This module contains sub-modules to support serialiation and deserialization of common Quilt datatypes to various encodings using the [Jackson Databind](https://github.com/FasterXML/jackson-databind/issues) framework.
+This module contains sub-modules to support serialization and deserialization of common Quilt datatypes to various encodings using the [Jackson Databind](https://github.com/FasterXML/jackson-databind/issues) framework.